microsoft/vscode-edge-devtools/README.md

 }
 ```

+#### Other optional launch config fields
+* `browserPath`: The full path to the browser executable that will be launched.
+If not specified the most stable channel of Microsoft Edge (Chromium) will be launched from the default install location instead.
+* `hostname`: By default the extension searches for debuggable instances using `localhost`.
+If you are hosting your web app on a remote machine you can specify the hostname using this setting.
+* `port`: By default the extension will set the remote-debugging-port to `9222`.
+Use this option to specify a different port on which to connect.
+* `userDataDir`: Normally, if Microsoft Edge is already running when you start debugging with a launch config, then the new instance won't start in remote debugging mode.
+So by default, the extension launches Microsoft Edge with a separate user profile in a temp folder.
+Use this option to set a different path to use, or set to false to launch with your default user profile instead.
+* `useHttps`: By default the extension will search for attachable instances using the `http` protocol.
+Set this to true if you are hosting your web app over `https` instead.

 ### Launching the browser via the side bar view
 * Start Microsoft Edge via the side bar
   * Click the `Elements for Microsoft Edge` view in the side bar.